chelu/jdal/aop/README.md

 ## Serializable proxy support.

-To enable Serializable proxy configuratin use the following bean definitions in context configuration file:
+To enable serializable proxies use the following bean definitions in context configuration file:

 ```xml